harryprince/renkun-ken.github.io/_posts/2014-08-04-introducing-pipeR-0.4.md

 [1] 5.5
 ```

-Now the number vector is extracted.
+Now the numeric vector is extracted.

 `Pipe` object is mainly designed for light-weight chaining which does not use external operator.
 Here is a cheetsheet.